Condo Insurance Guide 2026: What It Covers and What You Need

 Loss of use (Coverage D): Hotel and meal costs if your unit is uninhabitable after a covered loss.

 Loss assessment: If the HOA has a claim that exceeds the master policy limit, it can assess individual unit owners for their share.
-Loss assessment coverage on your HO-6 pays your portion up to your policy limit (typically $1,000–$50,000).
+Loss assessment coverage on your HO-6 pays your portion up to your policy limit (typically $1,000โ$50,000).
+The Insurance Information Institute explains that condo and co-op (HO-6) policies generally cover your belongings, liability, and the parts of the interior structure you are responsible for, plus optional loss assessment coverage for your share of a covered loss to common areas.

 How much condo insurance do you need?